 We’ve been asked by a couple of clients to implement separate settings for door reinforcement in Autodesk® Revit® models, as they don’t place reinforcement around the entire perimeter of a wall.
 So, this update addresses exactly that.
 With this latest update of Wall Reinforcement, structural engineers, detailers, and drafters can place rebar around door openings based on configuration settings.

-Consulting clients around the world and seeing a wide variety of projects, we are always thinking about how we can further improve our Autodesk® Revit® add-ons to make it even easier for clients to create BIM models.
-This time we introduce 3 new features of our Revit plugin Smart Walls.
+Having seen a wide variety of projects by consulting clients around the world, we are always getting new ideas about how we can further improve our Autodesk® Revit® add-ons to make it even easier for clients to create BIM models.
+This time we introduce three new features of our Revit plugin Smart Walls.

-These improvements will be the most beneficial to those architects and structural engineers using Revit, who work with prefabricated walls like precast or sandwich walls.
+These improvements will be most beneficial to those architects and structural engineers who work with prefabricated walls like precast or sandwich walls, in Revit.
 So, check out these updates:

-Smart Assemblies is probably the most powerful BIM solution to automate assembly drawings with dimensions, schedules, legends, and placement of views on a sheet.
-It is easy to understand the value it brings for Revit users as hundreds of manual mouse clicks are replaced by automated configuration settings.
+Smart Assemblies is probably the most powerful BIM solution out there for automating assembly drawings with dimensions, schedules, legends, and placement of views on a sheet.
+It’s easy to understand the value it brings for Revit users as hundreds of mouse clicks are replaced by automated configuration settings.

-Smart Assemblies is updated several times per year.
-The newest release of this application for Revit was triggered by requests from a group of clients and to meet some country specific requirements, but it will definitely bring value to other existing and new clients.
+Smart Assemblies receives several updates per year.
+The newest release of this application for Revit was triggered by requests from a group of clients and to meet some country-specific requirements, but it will definitely bring value to other existing clients as well as new ones.